make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

 - Here is an example of what we get if we aren't careful.
-- There is a slightly higher density of points around the North and South poles.
+- There is a slightly higher density of points near the North and South poles.

 # Sphere point picking